warren-bank/testing-readme-before-commit/README.md

   * I made a [one-off fork](https://github.com/warren-bank/moz-rewrite-amo) (from [v1.01](https://github.com/warren-bank/moz-rewrite/tree/v1.01)) that is __so__ intentionally crippled that it doesn't even belong in this repo.
   * The reason behind doing so was the desire to host a version on [AMO](https://addons.mozilla.org/en-US/firefox/addon/rewrite-http-headers/).
   * The coding methodology that makes this tool so very powerful is, fundamentally, the strategic usage of the javascript `eval` statement.
-  * AMO doesn't accept/host addons that include `eval` for their own reasons, which are grounded in security concerns&hellip; including those discussed above.
+  * AMO doesn't accept/host addons that include `eval` for security related considerations.
   * A subset of (less technical) users would probably never make use of any advanced scripting features.
     This group would likely prefer a version that doesn't expose them to __any__ possible security risk.
+  * Ultimately, I'd like to refactor the `Sandbox` classes in this project to leverage the Mozilla `Cu.Sandbox` framework.
+However, the [Mozilla implementation appears to have broken since Firefox 17.0](https://bugzilla.mozilla.org/show_bug.cgi?id=1106165).

 ## License
   > [GPLv2](http://www.gnu.org/licenses/gpl-2.0.txt)